sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

  * The GM can storytell to resolve the situation.
 Maybe the guards run away.
    Make sure your storytelling honest for the narrative and is fun for the player.
 It seems like this player has indicated their fun is in the fight.
- * The GM interprets this as a Hack and Slash with Goreography added on as an IMMEDIATE move.
+ * The GM interprets this as a Mix It Up with Goreography added on as an IMMEDIATE move.
       + The GM can hint to the player they already have sufficient narrative set-up to Do a Flashback